 Next, we’ll talk about the growth mindset.
 The growth mindset is based on the belief that your essential qualities are things that you can cultivate through efforts.
-Although people may differ in everything, in their initial talents and aptitudes, interests, and temperaments, everyone can change and grow through the application and experience.
-You can see how the growth mindset will lead to more success because even if you fail the first time, you’re OK to go back again until you get better.
+Although people may differ in everything, in their initial talents and aptitudes, interests, and temperaments, everyone can change and grow through application and experience.
+You can see how the growth mindset will lead to more success because even if you fail the first time, you’re okay to go back again until you get better.

 - Carol is talking about this core tenet of the book, this fixed mindset versus growth mindset, and all that separates those two things is one belief.

 Do you believe that we’re able to grow or that we’re able to get better over time?
-Or do you believe that we’re fixed and stuck with the qualities we’re born with?
+Or do you believe we’re fixed and stuck with the qualities we’re born with?
 It is one belief, and that’s the real core tenet of the book.
 She explains what a Fixed mindset is and what a growth mindset is.
 So, there are a few common characteristics among each group.